 The truth is we should be able to teach our children the basics they need for life.

 Can you read?
 Can you write?
 Can you do basic math?
 If the answer is yes to any of those questions, then you are qualified to teach your children.

-Even if, you aren’t proficient in any one subject that does not disqualify you from being about to teach your child, you can teach them the most important lessons.
+Even if, you aren’t proficient in any one subject that does not disqualify you from being able to teach your child.
+You can teach them the most important lessons.